HSalat/pop-dens-elec-clustering-method/README.md

 Some of the public and non sensitive data are stored on OSF.
 The rest can only be accessed by requesting permission from Orange/Sonatel.

+Data provided on OSF:
+- ...

+Data not provided:
+- Localisation of the antenna sites.
+- ...

 ## Files

 - `results-correlations-table1.R` contains the code to compute Table 1 of the article (up to l.
 128) and some visualisations, additional tests and interesting alternatives methods that were not included in the final article.